 Building teams that work well together and make customer-centricity a priority benefits the customers.
 But how do you build those teams, and how do you make sure you have the right players?

-Let’s dive into this topic in this article.
+A lot goes into building teams.
+Let’s dive into that topic in this article.

 Building teams that work together can help us understand our customers and continuously improve the customer experience.